Galveston, TX Historic Strand District, Harbor & Tourism

 Dickens on the Strand

 An annual event which is just one of many in Galveston, Texas has revelers from all over coming to experience “Jolly Old England” from back in the days when Charles Dickens was alive.
 They have parades, floats, people dressed up in period costumes and much music and food.
-Dickens on the Strand occurs in early December, and people come from far and wide to join in the fun and excitement.
+Dickens on the Strand occurs in early December.

 Mardi Gras in Galveston

 Is Galveston a party city or what!
-Before the beginning of Lent leading up to Easter each year, a massive Mardi Gras celebration happens in Galveston.
+Before the beginning of Lent leading up to Easter each year, a massive Mardi Gras celebration happens in this city.
 They have had over 100 years of back to back festivities!

 Mardi Gras is another time Galveston fills with tourists hungry for gala merrymaking, parades and people hoping to catch and add to their bead collection.
 The beads are tossed from atop storefronts and passing floats.
 It is a carnival atmosphere extraordinaire!